caltechlibrary/acacia/README.md

 schedule (e.g. run from cron).

-The second part is a web service for monitoring and aggregating the harvestd DOI records for import eventual import into EPrints.
+The second part is a web service for monitoring and aggregating the harvested DOI records for import eventual import into EPrints.
-The web interface is intended to show status information about the DOIs submitted, support triaging the DOI for further processing (e.g. import into EPrints), generating a downloadable bundle of PDF and EPrintsXML for import into EPrints.
+The web interface is intended to show status information about the DOIs submitted, support triage the DOI for further processing (e.g. import into EPrints), generating a downloadable bundle of PDF and EPrints XML for import into EPrints.
 Additional reports will be determined through the pilot process of application development.

-The downloadable bundle is a zip file that contains any PDF retrieved, an EPrintXML document for importing into EPrints, a CSV manifest file for what was included and status information (e.g. http error codes) for material retrieved and placed into the bundle.
+The downloadable bundle is a zip file that contains any PDF retrieved, an EPrints XML document for importing into EPrints, a CSV manifest file for what was included and status information (e.g. HTTP error codes) for material retrieved and placed into the bundle.
 Once the bundle is successfully generated the doi record is marketed as processed.